 The topography of Inverclyde provides many houses with spectacular views over the Firth of Clyde.
 Inland there are often opportunities to view open countryside.
-There is no objection in principle to balconies being erected, but they must take account of privacy and the impact it may have on neighbours' enjoyment of their gardens.
+There is no objection in principle to balconies or decking being erected or extended, but they must take account of privacy and the impact it may have on neighbours' enjoyment of their gardens.

-Garden decking is becoming increasingly popular, and similarly there is no objection to this being erected, but again it must take account of privacy and the impact it may have on neighbours enjoyment of their gardens.
+Outdoor seating areas are becoming increasingly popular, but must take account of privacy and the impact these may have on neighbours enjoyment of their gardens.